MagaluCloud/magalu/mgc/cli/docs/network/ports/attach.md

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 -h, --help                       help for attach
     --port-id string             port_id: ID of the Port to attach security group (required)
     --security-group-id string   security_group_id: ID of the Security Group to attach (required)
 -v, --version                    version for attach
 ```

 ## Global Flags: